nicholasf/exercises/node/jwt/README.md

-This is just an example of using an SSH key to encrypt a JWT token between a client and a server.
+This is just examples JWT as well as setting cookie values.

 You will need OpenSSH and make, as well as Node.

+`make generate_key` will generate a `private-key.pem` and `public-key.pem`.

 http://jwt.io can be used to decrypt the `hello2` route using an asymmetric keypair.